| Pathways to Riber Castle, passing Riber House Farm, Matlock |

 and healthy situation"[4].

-George William Farnsworth and his family moved in[5].
+George William Farnsworth and his family moved into the farmhouse[5].

 Riber House must have been bought by Caroline Smedley as the property